Severe Weather Statement issued for Parke by NWS - NewsBreak

 Severe Weather Statement issued for Parke by NWS

 Effective: 2021-10-11 10:02:00 EDT Expires: 2021-10-14 08:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Continuous cloud to ground lightning is occurring with this storm.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Parke A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 515 PM EDT FOR SOUTHEASTERN FOUNTAIN...NORTHERN PARKE AND WESTERN MONTGOMERY COUNTIES At 507 PM EDT, a severe thunderstorm was located 9 miles northeast of Rockville, or 16 miles southwest of Crawfordsville, moving northeast at 60 mph.
+Target Area: Parke A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 515 PM EDT FOR SOUTHEASTERN FOUNTAIN...CENTRAL PARKE AND WESTERN MONTGOMERY COUNTIES At 501 PM EDT, a severe thunderstorm was located near Rockville, or 22 miles southwest of Crawfordsville, moving northeast at 60 mph.
 HAZARD...60 mph wind gusts.
-SOURCE...Broadcast media.
+SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
-This severe storm will be near Wallace, Alamo and Shades State Park around 515 PM EDT.
-Waynetown around 520 PM EDT.
-Other locations in the path of this severe thunderstorm include Crawfordsville and Wingate.
-This includes Interstate 74 between mile markers 22 and 39.
+This severe storm will be near Waveland around 510 PM EDT.
+Other locations in the path of this severe thunderstorm include Wallace, Alamo, Shades State Park, Waynetown, Crawfordsville and Wingate.
+This includes Interstate 74 between mile markers 21 and 39.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0